-A: If you are the beneficial owner of shares held in "street name" (that is, if you hold your shares through a broker, bank or other holder of record), the broker, bank or other holder of record who holds your shares of common stock will have authority to vote on "routine" proposals, such as the ratification of the appointment of Moss Adams LLP as our independent registered public accountants for 2021 (Proposal 5).
+A: If you are the beneficial owner of shares held in "street name" (that is, if you hold your shares through a broker, bank or other holder of record), the broker, bank or other holder of record who holds your shares of common stock will have authority to vote on "routine" proposals, including the ratification of the appointment of Moss Adams LLP as our independent registered public accountants for 2023 (Proposal 5).

-However, banks, brokerage firms and other nominees are precluded from exercising their voting discretion with respect to non-routine matters, such as the approval of the common stock issuance proposal (Proposal 1), the approval of an amendment to the Westwater Resources, Inc. 2013 Omnibus Incentive Plan (Proposal 2), the election of directors (Proposal 3), and advisory approval of our executive compensation (Proposal 4), if you have not submitted voting instructions to the broker, bank or other nominee.
+However, banks, brokerage firms and other nominees are precluded from exercising their voting discretion with respect to non-routine matters, including the election of directors (Proposal 1), the approval of the amendments to the Westwater Resources, Inc. 2013 Omnibus Incentive Plan (Proposal 2), the advisory approval of our executive compensation (Proposal 3), and the advisory vote on the frequency of future advisory votes on our executive compensation (Proposal 4), if you have not submitted voting instructions to the broker, bank or other nominee.
 As a result, absent specific instructions from the beneficial owner of such shares, brokers, banks or other holders of record are not empowered to vote such shares on non-routine matters, which we refer to as a "broker non-vote."
-The effect of not instructing your broker, bank or other holder of record regarding how you wish your shares to be voted will NOT be counted as "FOR" or "AGAINST" for these non-routine matters, and will NOT have an effect on Proposals 1, 2, 3 or 4.
+The effect of not instructing your broker, bank or other holder of record regarding how you wish your shares to be voted will NOT be counted as "FOR" or "AGAINST" for these non-routine matters, and will NOT have an effect on Proposals 1, 2, 3, or 4.